Cronartium quercuum: Hosts and symptoms

 The pathogen requires pine and oak trees to complete its life cycle.
-Aecial hosts in North America are two- and three-needled Pinus spieces.
+Aecial hosts in North America are two- and three-needled Pinus species.
 Pinus hosts include Austrian (P. nigra), Jack pine (P. banksiana), Mugo pine (P. mugo), Red pine (P. resinosa), Ponderosa pine (P. ponderosa), and Scots pine (P. sylvestris).
 Telial hosts are Quercus species.
 Quercus hosts are generally made up of the red oak group and include Northern pin oak (Q. ellipsoidalis), Bur oak (Q. macrocarpa), Pin oak (Q. palustris), and Northern red oak (Q. rubra).

 Galls start to form as slight, rounded swelling on the tree stem, then grow to become spherical and elongate.
 Inside the galls are hyphae which occur in rays.
 Hyphae are typically found in the bark, as opposed to the wood.
 In the spring, aecia break through the bark covering the galls.
 Galls that form on branches of older pine trees cause only a little damage.
 Although infected seedlings could have severely stunted growth or even die off.